+Where are we?
+Oh, yeah.
 History is about human affairs that change over time based on causes and effects.
 Causes and effects are events that are each part of a narrative of all the stuff that happened.
-Historians study the story, the players, the events, all that stuff (Coach Boudreaux's "who, what when and where"), then they add interpretations to explain why those events happened the way that they did, why the story played out one way and not another.
+Historians study the story, the players, the events, all that stuff (Coach Boudreaux's "who, what when where"), then they add interpretations to explain why those events happened the way that they did, why the story played out one way and not another.
 And that is basically history.

-That said, now we can share an interesting little secret.
-Most of history isn't really all that hard; if you can tell a joke and keep the various characters and plot elements straight, you should be able to understand the narrative part of history.
+It isn't really all that hard, if you can tell a long joke or story and keep the various characters and plot elements straight, you should be able to understand the narrative part of history.
 And that is 80% of what you need to do to succeed in a college history survey course.

 Interpretation is a bit tougher.
-We might define historical interpretation as "an attempt to explain why events happened the way that they did in a way that fits all of the evidence."
-Historians look at underlying causes - political movements, social movements, economic factors and human interests - that have an effect on the stream of history and help to effect changes in the narrative.
+Historians look at underlying causes - political movements, social movements, economic factors and human interests that have an effect on the stream of history - that help to effect changes in the narrative.
 You should get a feel for interpretation as you study the course before you.
-You will need to employ some degree of historical interpretation when you write essay examinations, or, even to answer some multiple-choice questions.
+You will need to employ some degree of historical interpretation when you write essay examinations, and even some college level multiple choice questions will call on you to interpret and analyze data, to interpret events and other facts.